-The thought of teaching Business English is enough to strike fear into the hearts of even the most experienced English as a Foreign Language teacher.
-Thank goodness we’re super heroes who can accomplish anything given a few hours’ of prep time!
+The thought of teaching Business English is enough to strike fear into the hearts of even the most experienced English as a foreign language (EFL) teacher.
+Thank goodness we’re superheroes who can accomplish anything given a few hours of prep time!
 Teaching Business English is no joke considering the importance of the lessons and the nature of the content, so Business English teachers have a responsibility to take these lessons seriously.
 Considering that not all of us have actual experience in a corporate environment, we thought we’d share with you our top tips for teaching Business English like a professional – because that’s what you are, right?

 1. Fake it til you make it

 Before we say anything, we need to say this.
 Many TEFL teachers feel they are not adequately qualified to teach Business English.
 We wish to disagree.
 There are any number of English for Specific Purposes classes which we might be asked to teach and there is no way we can be qualified to teach all of them.
 Teaching Business English is the same.

 While it is obviously beneficial to have worked in the same profession as your students or worked in a corporate environment, this is not to say that you can’t teach Business English (just like you don’t have to be a doctor or nurse to teach Medical English).
 There are coursebooks to help you and endless online Busuiness English resources and there’s no doubt you’ll get the hang of it after your first lesson.